nyreehinton/content-ops-starter/content/pages/blog/etf.md

 ---
 <div style="text-align: left">**Exchange-traded funds** (ETFs) represent a transformative shift in investment vehicles, combining the intraday liquidity of stocks with the diversified exposure of mutual funds.
 Unlike mutual funds, which settle at end-of-day net asset values (NAVs), ETFs require real-time price discovery mechanisms to maintain parity between market prices and underlying assets. </div>

-Capital Group’s 2022 ETF launches marked the firm’s strategic *entry* into this competitive arena.
-With over $31 billion in ETF assets under management by 2025, these products demanded a reimagining of data acquisition, vendor partnerships, and system architecture to meet regulatory transparency mandates and investor expectations and required infrastructure capable of reconciling daily creation/redemption baskets, tracking seeding capital flows, and maintaining compliance across 7+ vendor partnership

-my role centered on architecting the analytic pipelines that underpinned the launch and scaling of $31B in ETF assets from 2021–202312.
-This work required data governance, cloud-based processing frameworks, and cross-functional collaboration—challenges amplified by simultaneous enterprise-wide migrations to next-generation systems.
-Below, I detail how we transformed raw vendor feeds into actionable insights while navigating a landscape of evolving data sources and regulatory scrutiny.

 ![](/images/Screenshot%202025-02-20%20at%204.06.12%E2%80%AFPM.png)